What was the Berlin Wall, and why was the fall of the wall so exciting – not only for Germans but for people around the world?

 1945 – 17 July to 2 August – The Potsdam Conference, Berlin

 The agreement between three of the Allies, United Kingdom, United States and the Soviet Union, decided on the future of Germany after World War II.
-The western part of the country became Federal Republic of Germany, under the control of UK, US and France, and the eastern part of the county became the German Democratic Republic (GDR), under the control of the Soviet Union.
-The capital, Berlin, was divided into four sectors – which meant that there was a West German enclave in the Soviet controlled GDR.
+The western part of the country became the Federal Republic of Germany, under the control of the UK, US and France, and the eastern part of the county became the German Democratic Republic (GDR), under the control of the Soviet Union.
+The capital, Berlin, was divided into four sectors – which meant that there was a West German enclave in the Soviet-controlled GDR.

 1945–52 – The Inner German Border

 The border between the two countries was initially controlled in order to prevent the escape of war criminals.
 Over time, the Allied zones lifted these controls but the Soviet controlled zone did not, as they tried to prevent their citizens leaving.
 Between October 1945 and June 1946, 1.6 million Germans left the Soviet zone for the west.

 While West Germans regained control of their country, in East Germany things weren’t going well.
 There were no free elections, and just one political party, the Socialist Unity Party (S.E.D).
 A lot of buildings and industries had been destroyed during the war.
 The S.E.D aimed to move the country towards communism – a political and economic system where the state owns the major productive resources, such as mines, factories and farms, and the wealth is shared equally between all citizens.

 675,000 people fled to West Germany between 1949 and 1952, so in 1952 the East Germans fortified the border.
 In this clip, West German guards view the newly erected fence between Lower Saxony and Saxon-Anhalt.